 Using libvirt/KVM with Vagrant

-netlab uses Vagrant with vagrant-libvirt plugin to start virtual machines in libvirt/KVM environment.
+netlab uses Vagrant with the vagrant-libvirt plugin to start virtual machines in the libvirt/KVM environment.

 To use libvirt/KVM environment on a Linux bare-metal server or a Linux VM: